desbouis/nginx-redis-proxy/README.md

 All the cache management is written using LUA script embeded in nginx.
 The redis TTL management in is driven by the backend by using one of these two custom headers :

-* _X-RedisCache-ttl_ : the backend can use it to fix a TTL in seconds
+* X-RedisCache-ttl : the backend can use it to fix a TTL, value is in seconds
-* _X-RedisCache-expireat_ : the backend can use it to fix an expiration date with 'yyyy-mm-dd hh:mm:ss' format
+* X-RedisCache-expireat : the backend can use it to fix an expiration date, value is a timestamp

 Two other headers are added by the cache manager :

-* _X-RedisCache-startdate_ : to know when the content has been cached
+* X-RedisCache-startdate : to know when the content has been cached
-* _X-RedisCache-enddate_ : to know when the content will expire
+* X-RedisCache-enddate : to know when the content will expire

 The 'nginx_conf/' directory contains the cache manager and all nginx configuration files :